Ojibwe religion: Nanabush and the Four Winds

-In some stories presented as the messenger of Kitche Manitou, Nanabush is the culture hero of the Ojibwe.
+Nanabush is the culture hero of the Ojibwe, in some stories appearing as the messenger of Kitche Manitou.

 A figure prominent in the cosmologies of various Algonquian-speaking peoples, his name exists in various forms across the Ojibwe, including Nanabozho, Nanapus, and Menabojes, while he is also called the Great Rabbit or Great White Hare.
 He is often presented as the son of a human mother and a manitou father, the latter often identified as the West or North Wind.

 In Ojibwe lore, Nanabush taught humans to hunt and fish, discovered wild rice, and invented snow shoes.
 At the same time he was a trickster, one capable of being greedy or cruel.
+Although an important figure in Ojibwe mythology, historically Nanabush rarely served as a personal guardian and was not often given offerings.
 According to one belief, Nanabush traveled west to escape the arrival of European settlers, with some Ojibwe claiming that he now forms the Sleeping Giant rock formation in Thunder Bay harbor.
-Although an important figure in Ojibwe mythology, Nanabush rarely served as a personal guardian and was not often given offerings.

 The four winds are manitouk that live in the four corners of the world, and are named Waubun, Zeegwun, Ningobianong, and Bebon.
 They are sometimes perceived as four separate entities, and at other times as part of the same being.
 According to Ojibwe mythology, they were placed in the cardinal directions by Nanabush.
-Ojibwe have historically sought to influence the four winds to act to their advantage, for instance by preventing them from blowing too harshly in summer, thus allowing Ojibwe to fish safely on the lakes, or by encouraging a harsh north wind in winter, thus hardening the crust of the snow, thereby making it easier to hunt deer.
+They also bear seasonal associations, with Bebon linked to winter and Zeegwun to summer.
+Ojibwe have historically sought to influence the four winds to act to their advantage, for instance by preventing them from blowing too harshly in summer, thus allowing Ojibwe to fish safely on the lakes, or by encouraging a harsh north wind in winter, thus hardening the crust of the snow to make it easier to hunt deer.